dilkhush727/HTTP-5125-RNA/README.md

 #Images
 ![C# Web Development Overview](back-end-development.jpg)

 > **Note**: This repository includes key files and resources to aid your learning in back-end development.
-Having a solid understanding of databases and APIs will improve your ability to implement data-driven techniques effectively.
+A solid understanding of databases and APIs will improve your ability to implement data-driven techniques effectively.